tienery/SimpleEdit/README.md

 * `cmds` allows you to execute any command-line argument, but not does redirect the results.
 This does not pause execution of the client, and opens a separate window executing the command.
 * `new` creates a new file in the current directory.
 * `open` opens a file in the current directory.
-* `save` saves the currently opened file.
+* `save` saves the currently opened file in the currently selected tab.
+* `opent` opens a file in the current directory in a new tab.
+* `newt` creates a new file in a new tab.

 All commands you previously used can be returned to using the `UP` and `DOWN` arrow keys, just like command prompt.
+These commands are saved in a file at the root of the application.